 In the winter of 1925, Nome, Alaska was hit with a diphtheria epidemic and needed antitoxin urgently.
 The city was in a remote part of Alaska and hard to reach.
 A team of 150 sled dogs made what is known as the Great Race of Mercy to deliver the antitoxin 674 miles across Alaska.
 The trip took only five and a half days and saved the city of Nome and its surrounding communities.

 The Huskies that were part of the dog sled team became famous because of the rescue efforts and Balto, the lead sled dog on the final stretch of the run gained notoriety.
 A statue was erected in New York City in Central Park to honor Balto and his lifesaving measures.

-Following the Great Race of Mercy, the Husky’s popularity surged, and they became a desired pet both in Canada and the U.S. The Siberian Club of America was created in 1938 and the AKC recognized the breed in 1930.
+The Siberian Club of America was created in 1938 and the AKC recognized the breed in 1930.

 The popularity of the Husky has stayed on a steady course.
 The playful and mischievous Husky is the 12th most popular dog breed in America and just continues to grow.
 Whether it is the dramatic and alluring appearance of the Husky that draws you in or their nonaggressive nature, one thing is certain; the Husky makes the perfect pet for people of all ages.

 We can create a custom lookalike of all kinds of pets, big and small, no matter how exotic they are!
 Check out some of our most popular animal plushies we've made.